mohideen/blacklight_date_range_limit/README.md

 ## Javascript dependencies

 The selectable histograms/barcharts are done with Javascript, using [Flot](http://code.google.com/p/flot/).
 Flot requires JQuery, as well as support for the HTML5 canvas element.
 In IE previous to IE9, canvas element support can be added with [excanvas](http://excanvas.sourceforge.net/).
 For the slider, [bootstrap-slider](http://www.eyecon.ro/bootstrap-slider/) is used (bootstrap-slider is actually third party, not officially bootstrap).
-Flot and bootstrap-slider are both directly included in blacklight_range_limit in vendor.
+Flot and bootstrap-slider are both directly included in blacklight_date_range_limit in vendor.

-A `require 'blacklight_range_limit'` in a Rails asset pipeline manifest file will automatically include all of these things.
-The blacklight_range_limit adds just this line to your `app/assets/application.js`.
+A `require 'blacklight_date_range_limit'` in a Rails asset pipeline manifest file will automatically include all of these things.
+The blacklight_date_range_limit adds just this line to your `app/assets/application.js`.

 There is a copy of flot vendored in this gem for this purpose. jquery is obtained from the jquery-rails gem, which this gem depends on.

-Note this means a copy of jquery, from the jquery-rails gem, will be included in your assets by blacklight_range_limit even if you didn't include it yourself explicitly in application.js.
+Note this means a copy of jquery, from the jquery-rails gem, will be included in your assets by blacklight_date_range_limit even if you didn't include it yourself explicitly in application.js.
 Flot will also be included.

-If you don't want any of this gem's JS, you can simply remove the `require 'blacklight_range_limit'` line from your application.js, and hack something else together yourself.
+If you don't want any of this gem's JS, you can simply remove the `require 'blacklight_date_range_limit'` line from your application.js, and hack something else together yourself.

 ## IE8, excanvas